tredontho/purescript-book/text/chapter6.md

   ...
 ```

-If a type class instance depends on multiple other instances, those instances should be grouped in parentheses and separated by
-commas on the left hand side of the `=>` symbol:
+If a type class instance depends on multiple other instances, those instances should be grouped in parentheses and separated by commas on the left-hand side of the `=>` symbol:

 ```haskell
 instance (Show a, Show b) => Show (Either a b) where